Transparency and Public Files

 Diversity and Inclusion

 WCBU is committed to including diverse voices in every aspect of newsgathering, production, and development.
 This means that WCBU’s on-air and online content should reflect views from different backgrounds, such as race and ethnicity, genders, age groups, sexual orientation, religious beliefs, political viewpoints, and income levels.
-It is WCBU’s responsibility to reflect the Peoria community as it exists and to debunk any stereotypes that distort the public’s view of it.
+It is WCBU’s responsibility to reflect the Greater Peoria community as it exists and to debunk any stereotypes that distort the public’s view of it.

 WCBU’s commitment to diversity also extends to programming decisions about national and syndicated shows, to ensure the shows it carries address a broad range of ideas, information, and perspectives.